philbooth/bfj/README.md

 ## What functions does it implement?

-At the moment,
-three functions
+Seven functions
-are available.
+are exported.

-They are all
+Three are
 concerned with
 parsing, or
 turning JSON strings